1969-70: North Korea obtains FROG-5 and FROG-7A missiles from the Soviet Union.

-December 2005: The German newspaper Bild, citing a report by the German Federal Intelligence Service, reports that Iran has acquired 18 disassembled BM-25 intermediate range ballistic missiles from North Korea.
+December 2005: The German newspaper Bild, citing the German Federal Intelligence Service, reports that Iran has acquired 18 disassembled BM-25 intermediate-range ballistic missiles from North Korea.

 2006: The Taiwanese company Royal Team Corporation makes the first of two known sales of pressure transmitters to North Korea.
 The transmitters are later recovered in debris from the December 2012 test of a three-stage Unha-3 rocket.

 July 2006: North Korea test fires five short-range missiles and a Taepodong-2 long-range missile.
 The Taepodong-2 missile fails a minute after launch and lands in the sea.